 As of May 2006, it is no longer required to include curriculum or scope and sequence information.
 It is also not required to provide the child’s grade level, language spoken at home, local district assigned school, or race.

-Families should notify their Participating Agencies if they move or end their home education program prior to the student turning 18 or completes the equivalent of 12th grade (graduates).
-If the student graduates and is not yet 18, the state Department of Education must be notified with the following information:
+Families should notify their Participating Agencies if they move or end their home education program prior to the student turning 18 or completes the equivalent of high school (graduates).
+If the student graduates and is not yet 18, the state Department of Education must be notified.
+The NH DOE has a sample self-certification form, and GSHE created a sample high school graduation letter.
+Families are strongly advised to keep a record and consider sending it certified mail.

 This list is not an endorsement or recommendation of any school.